Ewetan/Project/README.md

-# Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

-### Version: 2.0.0
+# Final Year Project

+This is a system that helps you find services around you

 ### Usage